Mental health issues in Hong Kong surging amid tumultuous protests, experts say

 “It’s a double whammy and people don’t know where to go for support,” she said.

-Conflict between family members with different standpoints increases tension and further fractures society, say volunteer counseling groups.
+Conflict between family members with different standpoints increases tension and further fractures society, say volunteer counselling groups.

-Some such organizations, including the Hong Kong Psychological Society, have started offering free counseling.
+Some such organisations, including the Division of Counselling Psychology, under the Hong Kong Psychological Society, have started offering free counselling.

-A person seeking treatment for mild depression at a public facility would have to wait more than a year to see a psychologist, said Jasmin Fong, a counseling psychologist for the Psychological Society.
+A person seeking treatment for mild depression at a public facility would have to wait more than a year to see a psychologist, said Jasmin Fong, a counselling psychologist for the Psychological Society.

 A private 50-minute session with a psychologist costs between HK$800-HK$3000 ($102-$384), making private treatment out of reach for large swathes of the population.